 Hard Gay: Kanji's Shadow boss has a pair of these flanking it, as well as a embedding itself in a torso based on this, and surrounded by roses.
 The various Gigas enemies may count, especially the ones that resemble Hulk Hogan in rainbow tights.

 Heads I Win, Tails You Lose: Lose to Shadow Rise and it's Game Over, but once you get its HP down to a certain amount, it does an Enemy Scan on your party and goes to a Cutscene where it blasts the crap out of you.
-Just when it's looking dire for the group, Teddie rushes in and saves the day, and Rise does the usual thing.
+Just when it's looking dire for the group, Teddie rushes in and saves the day, and Rise gets her Persona.
 So everyone turns around to leave...
 But not so fast!
 Teddie decides to take that moment to pay attention to your own ability to tell two different people two different things about life, and his Shadow manifests.
 Cue a Boss Battle with Rise taking over as Mission Control (and a party at full HP and SP, suspiciously enough).

 Kanji himself, as he tries to reform his thuggish delinquent ways after joining the heroes.